-The Thomas J. Long School of Pharmacy is committed to preparing students for the many settings where pharmacists play a key role, from medical affairs to clinical research.
-To help train the next generation of innovators and leaders, we offer a number of fellowships for doctor of pharmacy graduates.
-We prepare pharmacists for careers in a wide variety of settings, including in academia, acute inpatient medicine, medical affairs and the biopharmaceutical industry.
+The Thomas J. Long School of Pharmacy is committed to preparing students for the many settings where pharmacists play a key role, in biopharmaceutical industry, academia and the hospital settings.
+To help train the next generation of innovators and leaders, we offer a number of fellowships for doctor of pharmacy (PharmD) graduates leveraging the innovative Bay Area environment.

 Fellowship in Industry Program

-Pacific’s Fellowship in Industry Program (FIP) was established in 2017 to provide exceptional pharmaceutical industry training for doctor of pharmacy (PharmD) graduates.
-The FIP currently offers six fellowships: two in partnership with Flow Therapy, three in partnership with Genentech and one in partnership with the United States Air Force.
+Pacific’s Fellowship in Industry Program (FIP) was established in 2017 to provide exceptional pharmaceutical industry training for PharmD graduates.
+The FIP currently partners with Genentech, Gilead, Flow Therapy and the United States Air Force.

 Pharmacy Practice Fellowship